-It’s 5 hours walking, sometimes upwards, sometimes downwards, sometimes on a rim, some others in a sort of tunnel carved in the mountain rocks.
+It’s 5 hours walk, at 3200 mt, sometimes upwards, sometimes downwards, sometimes on a rim, some others in sorts of tunnels carved in the mountain rocks.

 If you are staying in Otavalo, you will need to get a bus from the bus station to Quiroga (direction Cotacachi).
 Those are green busses with the writing Cotacachi on it.